5.3 Manage the impact on business of long-term cost pressures within state and local government (two action items)

 - Pension reforms will save Massachusetts $5 billion over 30 years, including an estimated $2 billion for cities and towns across the Commonwealth.

-- The OPEB (Other Post-Employment Benefits) Commission has met several times during 2012 and issued the Final Report in January 2013.
+- The OPEB (Other Post-Employment Benefits) Commission has met several times during 2012 and issued a Final Report in January 2013.
 Recommendations outline potential savings for the Commonwealth and municipalities of $20 billion over 30 years.

 - The scope for the study of the pension system that will provide a public benefit while ensuring the ability to attract and retain public employees, as required by Section 62 of the Pension Reform Act (Chapter 176 of the Acts of 2011: An Act Providing for Pension Reform and Benefit Modernization) that was signed into law on November 18, 2011.